-Curves for Women | Lifetime Fitness | Yoga
+Lifetime Fitness | Yoga

 Welcome to Ahwatukeelife Working Out

 "Working Out" used to be a dirty word.
 It would seem that anything that includes the word "work" may not be looked upon as a fun activity.
-But in these times, people realize that "working out" can mean a number of different things.
+But now people realize that "working out" can mean a number of different things.
 Biking, hiking, swimming and walking are not always considered working out, but they are.
 We usually think of aerobics, weight training and treadmills as the "work" in working out.
 But ice skating, kayaking, skiing are all working out too.
 The most important thing is that you use your body.
 Move it, stretch it, strenghten it every day.
 Do it safely and in moderation and it will serve you well for a long, long time.
 Eating right and working out are all part of a healthy lifestyle that will help you build your immune system, decrease your stress levels and increase your energy levels.
 And remember, most importantly, working out is and can be fun.
 Try to find something you love to do and do it!

 1. Stand up straight.